Tomthin Shija

-Tomthin Shija (English: My Mom & Me) is a 2017 Indian Meitei language film directed by Bobby Haobam, written by Binoranjan Oinam and produced by Geeta Konsam.
+Tomthin Shija (English: My Mom & Me) is a 2017 Manipuri film directed by Bobby Haobam, written by Binoranjan Oinam and produced by Geeta Konsam.
 The film features Maya Choudhury and Amar Mayanglambam in the titular roles.
 It was released on 23 September 2017 at MSFDS (Manipur State Film Development Society), Palace Compound, Imphal and Indrani Hall, Kakching.
 The movie was also premiered at Hindu College Auditorium, North Campus, University of Delhi, on 14 October 2017.